 Dairy effluent management

-Good effluent management on dairy farms is constructive on and off the farm.
+Good effluent management on dairy farms is important on and off the farm.
 Benefits include money saved on fertiliser, improved soil condition and moisture retention due to organic matter, reduced nutrient losses from farms and productivity gains.

 The Regional Estuaries Initiative will work with farmers, industry and catchment groups to promote best practice in dairy effluent management.
-It will review dairy effluent systems in and develop best practice management plans.
+It will review dairy effluent systems and develop best practice management plans.
 In partnership with dairy farmers, 20 priority effluent systems will be upgraded.